mesosphere/dcos-kafka-service/README.md

 #### Remove a Broker

 Broker removal is currently a manual process.
 Set the `BROKER_COUNT` environment variable to the desired target count.
-All Remove all replicas off the brokers that will be removed as a consequence of shrinking the cluster.
+Remove all replicas off the brokers that will be removed as a consequence of shrinking the cluster.
 Then, remove each broker by performing the reschedule operation.
 For example, if you are resizing a cluster from 3 brokers to 2, set the `BROKER_COUNT` to 2 and move replicas off the broker with id 2 (ids start at 0).
 Then, remove the broker with the reschedule command:

  ``` bash
  $ dcos kafka broker reschedule 2